mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

     return A_values
 ```

 With this procedure we may convert a polynomial in coefficient form to its point-value form, i.e. evaluate the polynomial, in `Oh(N * log N)` operations.

-And it only meant putting a requirement on its degree being a power of 2 and that we only evaluate at a set of points with a certain structure.
+The freedom we gave up to achieve this is that the number of coefficients `N` must now be a power of 2; but of course, some of the them may be zero so we are still free to choose the degree of the polynomial as we wish up to `N-1`.
+Also, we are no longer free to choose any set of evaluation points but have to choose a set with a certain subgroup structure.

-It turns out however that we can also use it to go in the opposite direction from point-value form to coefficient form, i.e. interpolate the least degree polynomial.
+Finally, it turns out that we can also use the above procedure to go in the opposite direction from point-value form to coefficient form, i.e. interpolate the least degree polynomial.
+We see that this is simply done by essentially treating the values as coefficients followed by a scaling, but won't go into the details here.

 ```python
 def fft2_backward(A_values, omega):